Scientists find dinosaur that was scourge of Jurassic Europe

 "It was indeed better not to cross the way of this large, carnivorous dinosaur," said paleontologist Christophe Hendrickx of Universidade Nova de Lisboa and Museu da Lourinhã in Portugal.

 Torvosaurus gurneyi was an imposing beast.
-It was bipedal, weighed four to five tons, had a skull almost 4 feet long (1.2 meters), boasted powerful jaws lined with blade-shaped teeth four inches (10 cm) long, and may have been covered with an early type of feather, Hendrickx said.
+It was bipedal, weighed four to five tons, had a skull almost 4 feet long, boasted powerful jaws lined with blade-shaped teeth four inches long, and may have been covered with an early type of feather, Hendrickx said.

 "Torvosaurus gurneyi was obviously a super predator feeding on large prey like herbivorous dinosaurs," Hendrickx said.